ddoxey/clidev/README.md

 [4] table.cpp:802:            if (expected > 0 && expected == matched)
 [5] table.cpp:850:            if (expected == matched
 ```
-Refer to the numbered list to open the file with vim to the indicated line number.
+Refer to the index in the numbered list to open the file with vim to the indicated line number.
 ```
 [ddoxey@dev src]$ vim 4
 ```